 It all begins by choosing your placement wisely.
 It’s important to keep your high gloss dining table away from direct sources of heat and sunlight to avoid fading.
 So avoid spots that would be directly under or facing heaters, as well as windows with hours of direct sunlight.

-That also extends to other sources of heat too - it would be best to always have heat proof mats on hand to place under hot items to prevent any burn marks or blisters.
+That also extends to other sources of heat too - it's best to always have heat proof mats on hand to place under hot items to prevent any burn marks or blisters.

 Prevention is better than cure, so try to prevent scratches by always using coasters and placemats when dining at your high gloss table, or for that matter, placing them under any decorative items you plan to have on the table.